-For instructions on how to install the operating system software and the network management software for use in configuring, monitoring, and controlling the Ascend network, refer to the Network Administrator's Guide for CascadeView/DOS or the CascadeView/UX Network Management Station Installation Guide (for UNIX).
+For instructions on how to install the operating system software and the network management software for use in configuring, monitoring, and controlling the Ascend network, refer the Network Management Station Installation Guide.

-If the STDX that you are installing is to be used as the gateway to the NMS, read and follow the instructions in this section, starting with "Choosing a Connection Method"; otherwise, proceed to "Setting up the Console" on page 4-13 for instructions on setting up the terminal for use in downloading the install script.
+If the STDX that you are installing is to be used as the gateway to the NMS, read and follow the instructions in this section, starting with "Choosing a Connection Method," otherwise, proceed to "Setting up the Console" on page 4-13 for instructions on setting up the terminal for use in downloading the install script.

-The PC or SPARCstation(s) you are using for the NMS should be solely dedicated for that purpose.
-Using the NMS hardware for other tasks may hinder the performance of the network management functions.
+The SPARCstation(s) you are using for the NMS should be solely dedicated for that purpose.
+Using the NMS for other tasks may hinder the performance of the network management functions.

-Prior to connecting the NMS to the gateway switch, refer to the CascadeView/UX Network Management Station Installation Guide (UNIX) or the Network Administrator's Guide for CascadeView/DOS for NMS hardware and software requirements.
+Prior to connecting the NMS to the gateway switch, see the Network Management Station Installation Guide for NMS hardware and software requirements.